Nebraska State Treasurer John Murante to seek re-election - NewsBreak

 Nebraska State Treasurer John Murante to seek re-election

 LINCOLN, Neb.
-(AP) — Nebraska State Treasurer John Murante says he will seek re-election for a second four-year...panhandlepost.com

-LINCOLN, Neb.
-(AP) — Nebraska State Treasurer John Murante says he will seek re-election for a second four-year...panhandlepost.com
+(AP) — Nebraska State Treasurer John Murante announced Monday that he will seek re-election for a second four-year term.

+Murante, a Republican, was first elected treasurer in 2018 while serving as a state lawmaker from Gretna.

+“Everyday I’m honored to work for the people of Nebraska, and I’m humbled to have their support,” Murante said.

 Comments / 0